Basic Guide to Double Three Running Patterns

-One of the most common running patterns, if not the most common on, is the double three running.
-Such a pattern is appearing most of the times as the 2nd wave in an impulsive move and the 3rd wave to follow in such a case is always the extended one.
-Not only that price to follow should be minimum 161.8% when compared with the length of the first wave, but it should have little or no retracements.
-It means that it is very likely that for the third wave, the whole five waves structure of a lower degree, this time, will have a running correction as well.
+One of the most common running patterns, if not the most common one, is the double three running.
+Such a pattern appears most of the time as the second wave in an impulsive move, and the third wave to follow in such a case is always the extended one.
+Not only should the price to follow be a minimum of 161.8% when compared with the length of the first wave, but it should also have few or no retracements.
+It means that it is very likely that for the third wave, the whole five-wave structure of a lower degree will this time have a running correction as well.
 The name of this correction tells us much about what to expect, in the sense that the word “double” is telling us a complex correction is about to form.
 This complex correction, because of its running nature, should have a large x-wave, so look for it to stretch beyond 61.8% when compared with the previous corrective wave.
-Most of the times the x-wave will actually retrace the whole previous correction and some more and will be either a double or a triple zigzag, or a combination of some sort.
-In any case, the x-wave will trick many people into thinking the third wave already started.
-This is a crucial mistake.
+Most of the time the x-wave will actually retrace the whole previous correction and some more, and will be either a double or a triple zigzag, or a combination of some sort.
+In any case, the x-wave will trick many people into thinking the third wave has already started, which is a crucial mistake.

 Trading a Double Three Running Pattern

 There are two things to keep in mind when trading a double three running pattern, both of them equally important: the x-wave, and the triangle that ends the pattern.
 The x-wave gives us the early sign that such a pattern might form, while the triangle, in the end, offers the add-on to a trade that should already be in place.
 A double three running pattern is very similar to a double combination, a concept that will be covered here on Forex Trading Academy a bit later.
 The only difference between the two is, as mentioned at the start of this article, the length of the x-wave.
 In the case of a double combination, we’re talking about an x-wave that is a short one, while a double three running pattern has a large x-wave.
 Other than that, all things are the same: two corrections connected by an x-wave.